umutcakirbm/dynamitedocs/docs/index.md

-# What is the Dynamite?
+# Introduction

 Dynamite is a web page design tool for Mobi-fi Service Management Application for now.
-You can design new or existing pages in Dynamite using awesome components.
+You can design new or existing pages in Dynamite by using awesome components.

     Dynamite is the best page design tool for Mobi-fi!
 ---